 We are evolving a program in which Princeton alumni mentor undergraduates participating in our Social Entrepreneurship Program.
 For more, click here.

-We are working on adapting our College Awareness Program to internet usage.
+We are working on adapting our College Awareness Program to a digital format.

 These programs are what we have been and are doing.
 ReachOut is a low-cost volunteer group committed to being relevant and compelling to alumni, students, and friends.
 Our initiatives will continue to evolve, but our goal will remain the same: to serve members of the Princeton community and others who want to make the world a better place.